Michalychforever/CLASS-PT/doc/input/chap3.md

 - `doc/` contains the automatic documentation (manual and input files required to build it)

+- `external/` contains auxiliary or external algorithms used by `CLASS`, in particular:

+- `external/hyrec/` contains the recombination code HyRec (Lee and Ali-Haimoud 2020) that solves the recombinaiton equations by default.

+- `external/RecfastCLASS/` contains an modified version of the recombinaiton code RECFAST v1.5.
+It can be used as an alternative to solve the recombinaiton equations (with `recombination=recfast').

+- `external/heating/` contains additional peices of code and interpolation tables for the calculation of energy injection (relevant for CMB anisotropies and spectral distorsions).

+- `external/distortions/` contains interpolation tables relevant for the calculation of CMB spectral distortions with J.Chluba's Green function method.

+- `external/bbn/` contains interpolation tables produced by BBN codes, in order to predict e.g. \f$ Y_\mathrm{He}(\omega_b, \Delta N_\mathrm{eff})\f$.

-- `external_Pk/` contains examples of external codes that can be used to generate the primordial spectrum and be interfaced with `CLASS`, when one of the many options already built inside the code are not sufficient.
+- `external/external_Pk/` contains examples of external codes that can be used to generate the primordial spectrum and be interfaced with `CLASS`, when one of the many options already built inside the code are not sufficient.

-- `bbn/` contains interpolation tables produced by BBN codes, in order to predict e.g. \f$ Y_\mathrm{He}(\omega_b, \Delta N_\mathrm{eff})\f$.

-- `hyrec/` contains the recombination code HyRec of Yacine Ali-Haimoud and Chris Hirata, that can be used as an alternative to the built-in Recfast (using the input parameter `recombination = <...>`).
+- `external/RealSpaceInterface` contains a software that uses `CLASS` to plot the eockution of linear perturabtions in reals space, with a graphical interface (credits M. Beutelspacher and G. Samaras).

 ## The ten-module backbone ##